-- Place the bananas, eggs, butter, honey, and vanilla into a blender.
+- (Or, to do this step with a blender, place the bananas, eggs, butter, honey, and vanilla into a blender.
 Add the spinach if you plan to use it.
-Blend well.
+Blend well.)

-- Stir in the oats, flour, cocoa powder, baking powder, baking soda, salt, and chocolate chips, if using.
+- Stir the oats, flour, cocoa powder, baking powder, baking soda, salt, and chocolate chips, if using, to the wet ingredients

 - Fill prepared muffin tin about to the edge of each cup.